Parents come in many shapes and sizes.

 And on investigation, it seems I’m not alone.
 When posed the question, I gradually came across several mothers who admitted the same inner conflict:

-- A guilt-ridden new mum who wonders why every other mother is basking in the glow of baby-land whilst she is lonely, miserable, and exhausted.
+- A guilt-ridden new mum who wonders why every other mother is basking in the glow of baby-land while she is lonely, miserable and exhausted.

 - A working mum who finds juggling career and kids brings out the worst in both worlds.

 - A mum of two who openly reminisces of a happier life before kids.

 But if you find yourself in this group, remember that you’re not alone and there are things you can do to turn things around.

 3 ways you can learn to like being a parent